mszegedy/plea/story/ch-8.md

 Sofia shrugged, and slouched back in her chair.
 She gave a slight nod to Alexey that meant, _Alright, I'll trust you._

+All eyes and ears were on Alexey, but he just shifted around in his seat.
+"Uh... um.
+How the hell do I even begin.
+Gimme a moment to get my thoughts all in a row."

+His friends waited patiently and encouragingly.

+"Okay, so," he began, "I can't speak for, like, their relative political power like Sofia can, 'cause I don't know the other factions all that well.
+But, she sounded like she was gonna say they're the most powerful, and, I mean... yeah.
+Keeping in mind my limited perspective... they're _nuts._ In every sense of the word.

+"So, God, this requires a bit of background, because the Sump is a cult united around this one really weird specific view of the world.
+As most cults are, I guess.
+I dunno, not too familiar.
+But so like, Russians have been playing around with spirits now for like, twenty, thirty years, right?
+And they don't bind them the same way us natives do it, they just start with a blank slate and

 <br />